Whole Berry Cranberry Orange Sauce

 Instructions

-2. Prepare the orange: Peel the orange, remove any seeds, and cut it into small pieces.
+2. Prepare the orange – Peel the orange, remove any seeds, and cut it into small pieces.
+The orange goes into the saucepan whole rather than just juiced so the pulp cooks down into the sauce.

-3. Combine everything: Add the cranberries, orange pieces, apple cider or apple juice, brown sugar, spices if using individual spices, use 1 tsp cinnamon, a pinch of cloves, and a pinch of nutmeg) or use Apple Pie SPice seasoning, and salt to a medium saucepan.
+3. Combine everything – Add the rinsed cranberries, orange pieces, apple cider or apple juice, packed brown sugar, apple pie spice or individual warm spices, and fine sea salt to a medium saucepan.
+Stir to combine.

-4. Bring to a simmer: Cover the saucepan and bring the mixture to a gentle simmer over medium heat, stirring occasionally.
+4. Bring to a simmer – Cover the saucepan and bring the mixture to a gentle simmer over medium heat, stirring occasionally to help the brown sugar dissolve evenly before the cranberries begin to break down.

-7. Cool and chill: Transfer the sauce to a heat-safe container, let it cool to room temperature, then refrigerate until fully thickened.
+7. Cool and chill – Transfer the sauce to a heat-safe container and let it cool to room temperature before covering.
+Refrigerate until fully chilled and thickened, at least 1 hour and preferably overnight.
+The sauce will thicken significantly as it cools.

 Notes